Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "I am thankful to all who said no to me.
-It is because of them that I'm doing it myself."
+> "A man is great not because he hasn't failed; a man is great because failure hasn't stopped him."
-> — **Albert Einstein**
+> — **Confucius**

 ---